ansible/ansible/docsite/rst/playbooks_intro.rst

 won't need them for much else.

 .. note::
-   Notify handlers are always run in the order written.
+   Notify handlers are always run in the order written in the handlers list.

 Roles are described later on.
 It's worthwhile to point out that handlers are automatically processed between 'pre_tasks', 'roles', 'tasks', and 'post_tasks'